physiodatatoolbox/docs/docs/installation.md

 ---

 # Installation
 Before running the Toolbox, download and install the free [{{ site.pdt_mcr_ver_long }}](https://nl.mathworks.com/products/compiler/matlab-runtime.html).
 You will need admin rights to install it.
-Ask your IT department to install if you don't have the necessary permissions.
+Ask your IT department to install it if you don't have the necessary permissions.

 If you already have MATLAB {{ site.pdt_matlab_ver }} **including the Compiler Toolbox**, you should already have the correct runtime installed.